Common bg top

 · May be credit-bearing

-· For a short period of at least 3 weeks, of which at least 2 must be outside Hong Kong; or the trip is tied to a credit-bearing course
+· For a period of at least two weeks, of which at least two third of the period must be outside Hong Kong; or the trip is tied to a credit-bearing course.

 Company visits, job shadowing, internship endorsed by CEDARS